The Evidence Engine

 Language Support

 Not regex.
 Not heuristics.
-Full abstract syntax tree parsing via tree-sitter, with inter-procedural call graph construction and cross-file taint analysis.
+Full abstract syntax tree parsing via tree-sitter, with inter-procedural call graph construction.
+Cross-file taint tracing across 7 languages (TypeScript/JavaScript, Python, Java, Go, PHP, C#, Kotlin).
+Pattern-level coverage for 7 additional languages.
+Depth varies by language — see coverage detail below.

 JavaScript